 Sara Singleton is a principal based in Washington, D.C.
-In her role, Sara acts as an advisor to the National Alliance to impact the Social Determinants of Health (NASDOH), in addition to advising clients throughout the health care sector on federal health care policy issues including research and drug development, public health, and the Affordable Care Act.
+Sara is an advisor to the National Alliance to impact the Social Determinants of Health (NASDOH) and advises clients throughout the health care sector on federal health care policy issues including research and drug development, public health, and the Affordable Care Act.

-Sara most recently served as a Senior Director of Policy and Advocacy at the Cystic Fibrosis Foundation.
-In this role, she oversaw the Foundation’s strategy for engagement with Congress and executive branch agencies.
-During her time at the Foundation, Sara directed their policy agenda to support medical research, drug discovery and development, and adequate insurance coverage.
+Prior to joining Leavitt Partners, Sara was a Senior Director of Policy & Advocacy at the Cystic Fibrosis Foundation where she oversaw the Foundation’s strategy for engagement with Congress and executive branch agencies and directed the Foundation’s policy agenda to support medical research, drug discovery and development and adequate insurance coverage.

-From June 2014 to January 2017, Sara was the Deputy Assistant Secretary for Legislation at the U.S. Department of Health and Human Services (HHS), where she served as the department’s liaison to Congress and as an advisor to the Secretary on legislative matters affecting the department.
-She played a leading role in the department’s work on the 21st Century Cures Act, development of the opioids initiative, and securing supplemental funding from Congress to fight the Ebola outbreak in 2014 and the Zika virus in 2016.
+Prior to that, she was the Deputy Assistant Secretary for Legislation at the U.S. Department of Health and Human Services where she served as the department’s liaison to Congress and as an advisor to the Secretary on legislative matters affecting the department.
+She played a leading role in the department’s work on the 21st Century Cures Act, development of the opioids initiative, and securing supplemental funding from Congress to fight the Ebola outbreak in 2014 and Zika virus in 2016.

-Sara received her master’s degree in public health from Boston University and her bachelor’s degree from the University of Virginia.
+She holds a Master of Public Health degree from Boston University and a Bachelor of Arts degree from the University of Virginia.